A Logarithmic Bayesian Approach to Quantum Error Detection: Quantum Error Correction

 where $\tilde{\epsilon} \sim \mathcal{N}(0, \frac{kT}{(\Delta t)^2})$ due to the additive property of the variance and thus $\xi(T) \sim \mathcal{N}(0, \frac{k}{T})$ after scaling by $\frac{\Delta t}{T}$.
 The value of $\tilde{M}$ is therefore equal to the averaged syndrome plus a new noise term $\xi(T)$, whose variance is inversely proportional to $T$:

 From Eq.~\eqref{eq:discrete_avg}, we define the \textit{continuous} measurement $M$ as the limit of $\tilde{M}$ for $\Delta t \rightarrow 0$, which turns the discrete sum into an integral,

-that is distributed as a Gaussian with variance $\frac{k}{T}$ and mean value given by the integrated average of the syndrome over the interval.
+that is distributed as a Gaussian with variance $\frac{k}{T}$ and a mean value given by the integrated average of the syndrome over the interval.

 In Figure \ref{fig:syndromes} we provide examples of measurement sequences that could be observed as a three qubit system evolves under the influence of random bit-flip errors for 30 $\mu$s.
 For a system starting in $\ket{000}$, the measurements $M(t, T)$ for each syndrome will be centered at +1 and oscillate randomly due to the additive noise term.
-Comparing Figures 1A and 1B, it is clear that increasing the integration time $T$ dramatically reduces the fluctuations of the signal, making it much easier to see visually the effects of the bit-flip errors on the measurements.
+Comparing Figures \hyperref[fig:syndromes]{1A} and \hyperref[fig:syndromes]{1B}, it is clear that increasing the integration time $T$ from $0.1\ \mu$s (panel B) to 1 $\mu$s (panel A) dramatically reduces the fluctuations of the signal, making it much easier to see visually the effects of the bit-flip errors on the measurements.
 Perhaps counterintuitively, this reduction in the variance does not actually make the task of identifying a syndrome value from its noisy measurements any easier, since the standard error (SE) of mean value estimation scales with both the noise strength $\frac{k}{T}$ \textit{and} the number of samples to be averaged.
-Given that the number of measurements $n$ in a time interval of length $\beta$ is inversely proportional to $T$, i.e. $n = \frac{\beta}{T}$, we have
+Given that the number of measurements $n$ in a time interval of length $\beta$ is inversely proportional to $T$, i.e., $n = \frac{\beta}{T}$, we have

 and thus the uncertainty in our estimate of the syndrome will not depend on $T$.